Beginning on Monday 12 April

 - If you are the parent of an athlete under 18, and it is necessary to be outside of the home for training or competition.

-You can only travel abroad if you have a legally permitted reason to leave home.
+You can only travel abroad if you have a legally permitted reason.

 - People outside your household or support bubble should not help with moving house unless absolutely necessary.